andresmrm/stats-saver/README.md

 (You can open it with `crontab -e`)

 They will monitor the interface each minute.
 And reset quota each month.
+Well, let's hope so...

 ## Use